efowel/terraform-assign/README.md

 * Route53 to use Private/Public DNS for on-prem DNS

 ### Terraform State
-The project was divided into 2 parts each have its own terraform state, to isolate/separate acutal infra and application
+The project was divided into 2 parts, each have its own terraform state to isolate/separate acutal infra and application.
 1. `resources/app`   - Contains Resources needed to run the application such as EC2, RDS, ALB etc.
 2. `resources/infra` - Contains the AWS cloud infra such as VPC, SUBNETS, ROUTING, etc.

 ### Versions and Environment